veganaize/closure-compiler/Writing-Compiler-Pass.md

 # Building

-TODO: Add info on how to add this to the Ant build.
+TODO: Add info on how to add this to the ant/mvn build.

 # Executing the Pass